cwru-pat/ssh_keys_how_to/README.md

 Now the more detailed version of the short:

 Navigate to or create `~/.ssh/`.
+Note if you create `~/.ssh/` by hand you should change the permissions to `0700`, you can do this on create as `mkdir -m 0700 ~/.ssh/`.
+Alternatively if you `ssh` somewhere you will automatically create the directory with the correct permissions.
 We will store everything related to SSH things from keys to configs in this directory.

 To generate a key you will need to enter:
 ```shell